What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers

 \section{Fiber bundles and basics of gauge theory}

-The geometry of principal fiber bundles, and their connections, provides the kinematics of gRGFTs.
+The geometry of fiber bundles, and their connections, provides the kinematics of gRGFTs.
 Yet, despite bundles being so fundamental to gauge theories, only a few mathematical physicists endorsed some form of fiber bundle \emph{realism}---see next section.
-Here, we shall give a fairly technical, but dense and synthetic, review of the basics of the bundle geometry underpinning gRGFT, doing so in a careful logical progression.
-Pragmatically, this will fix notations and set up a clear conceptual picture, both needed for our subsequent sections on the generalized hole and point-coincidence arguments, and of the Dressing Field Method (DFM).
-Still, our presentation is overcomplete with regard to this goal: We hope it serves a wider pedagogical purpose by introducing a wider audience to the mathematical foundations of classical gRGFT, enhancing its appreciation of the geometric origin of concepts they have likely encountered mostly in a field-theoretic context, which hopefully benefits philosophical discussions.
-The~reader whose interest is piqued and who wishes to go further will profitably consult the book by \cite{Hamilton2017}, as well as the shorter text of \cite{Francois2021_II} (sections 1-4).
+Here, we shall give a fairly technical review of the basics of the bundle geometry underpinning gRGFT, but with a more synthetic and careful logical progression than is typical.
+This will provide the clear conceptual picture upon which we will heavily rely in our subsequent sections on the generalized hole and point-coincidence arguments, and on the Dressing Field Method (DFM).
+Readers who feel confident in their mastery of the subject can skip this section, referring back to it only to check mathematical notations.